 MIL-Comply Labeling: The Quickest and Easiest Way to Get Defense Shipments Out the Door

 Comply/Labeling is the quick and easy way to create Mil-Std-129R bar code labels.
-Optional support for UID and RFID mandates greatly simplifies compliance with Mil-Std 129R.
+Optional support for IUID and RFID mandates greatly simplifies compliance with Mil-Std 129R.
 Automate labeling by using Electronic Awards or your own imported data.
-Labeling captures RFID data as labels are created for WAWF submission, making a breeze of shipments with UIDs and palletized loads.
-Use with Shipper to automate WAWF submissions and manage workflow.
+Labeling captures RFID data as labels are created for WAWF submission, making a breeze of shipments with IUIDs and palletized loads.
+Use with Comply/Shipper to automate WAWF submissions and manage workflow.

 - Print RFID versions of all appropriate container labels including exterior container and pallet, integrated with existing barcode labels or as additional Generic RFID labels